Aditya4478/Visa-Scheduling-Script/README.md

 1) Rs.
 2000 on completion of Project to each of the three developer who are assigned the task.
 2) 50% of profit distributed equally among three developers when the script gets its first sale.

+# Use Cases (Vanshika - 3,4 | Ravi - 1,4 | Yashi - 2,4)
+1) Client Loads ofc-Schedule/ & press "a" in Keyboard.
+Client will be asked to enter number 'N' & text 'C'.
+Now, the loop will iterate on C for checking N months.<br>
+<b>Eg:</b> Client press 'a' & then popup occurs.
+Client enters '3<space>mumbai'.
+The loop will start for iterating mumbai in OFC.
+It will check dates for next 3 months. <br>
+<b>Detailed - Flow :</b> Select value from city dropdown >> check wether the calendar is available or not >> If its available, start calnedar loop & check for dates.(i.e. check synchronously) >> Sometimes, few city will have no calendar.
+In such situations, the calendar loop should not start. >> Once the Calendar is checked / we came to know that the calendar doesn't exist, then reset City dropdown. >> Now again, the 2nd iteration will start and city will be selected...
+(Now onwards, no need to ask the value of N & C. Ask only value once).
+2) Similar to 1 but design it for consular-schedule/.
+Don't reset city if you don't find calendar.
+Directly move to next city.
+3) Client Loads ofc-Schedule/ & press "a" in keyboard.
+Client will be asked to enter number 'N'.
+Now, the loop will iterate on all city for N times.<br>
+<b>Eg:</b> Client press 'a' & then popup occurs.
+Client enters '3'.
+The 1st City is selected from dropdown & then 3 Months Dates are checked.
+If not found, reset the city to Null.
+Now select the 2nd City...<br>
+<b>Detailed - Flow :</b> Select 1st city from Dropdown >> Check for Calendar availability >> As calendar loads, check for N months dates. >> If dates not found, then reset the calendar to Null / (0th value).
+Now select 2nd city from Dropdown....
+4) Client Loads consular-Schedule/ & press "a" in keyboard.
+Client will be asked to enter number 'N'.
+Now, the loop will iterate on all city for N times.<br>
+<b>Eg:</b> Client press 'a' & then popup occurs.
+Client enters '3'.
+The 1st City is selected from dropdown & then 3 Months Dates are checked.
+If not found, reset the city to Null.
+Now select the 2nd City...<br>
+<b>Detailed - Flow :</b> Select 1st city from Dropdown >> Check for Calendar availability >> As calendar loads, check for N months dates. >> If dates not found, then directly move to 2nd City & check for calendar availability....<br><hr>

+<b>Note :</b> When Dates are available, wait for time slots.
+As soon as time slots appear, select 1st & wait for submit button to be enabled.
+Click submit button & play notification sound.
+(Never click submit button.
+Comment code for it.
+Just find button & its different state like Enabled/Disabled.)<br>
+<b>Challenege :</b> To find the Calendar is Loading or it is Null.
+And everything should be synchronously performed.